Selling a business can result in significant wealth – learn what to plan for before and after a deal is completed.

 Taking financial planning advice before, during, and after a major liquidity event, such as selling a business, can help pave the way to a secure financial future.

-“In a way, when someone comes into a large cash holding, it really is a case of going back to basics from a wealth-planning perspective,” explains Turner.
+“In a way, when someone comes into a large cash holding, it really is a case of going back to basics from a wealth-planning perspective,” explains O’Shea.
 “It’s here that we look again at that goal-based conversation – what do you want to achieve and how can we help you achieve that?
 And there are certain things we would typically look at.”
 These include:

 The value of a single stock holding can be extremely volatile.
 If an individual is subject to a lock-in period or intends to retain stock, hedging and investment strategies can limit the impact of price fluctuations.